Physics-Informed Unit Commitment Framework for Nuclear Reactors: Determination of reactivity dependent parameters

-For nuclear reactors, fuel burnup quantifies the cumulative energy extracted from the nuclear fuel over time.
+For nuclear reactors, `fuel burnup' quantifies the cumulative energy extracted from the nuclear fuel over time.
 It is a useful metric because a freshly fueled PWR core contains enough fissile material to support a range of burnup trajectories, depending on the reactor's time-varying capacity factor during operation.
-At full power operation, the reactor undergoes maximum burnup and the degradation rate, $m$ is known from empirical observations~\cite{franceschini_advanced_2008}.
-During flexible power output, $k_{eff}$ degradation will be dictated by the degree of part load operation, which will then be reflected in the burnup levels.

-To model this relationship, we define a simple recursive relation in \Cref{eq:recursive_reln}, where the degradation rate $m$ is scaled by the capacity factor $\alpha_n$ to compute the effective multiplication factor $k_{\mathrm{eff},n+1}$ from $k_{\mathrm{eff},n}$.
-The capacity factor $\alpha_n$ (defined in \Cref{eq:ALPHAn}), is the ratio of actual generation to the theoretical maximum over period $T$.
-The updated value $k_{\mathrm{eff},n+1}$ is then used to calculate the remaining reactivity margin, which directly affects the reactor's operational flexibility in period $n+1$.
+At full power operation, the reactor undergoes maximum burnup, and the degradation rate \( m \) is approximated from empirical observations as \( 3.8 \times 10^{-4}~\text{day}^{-1} \)~\cite{franceschini_advanced_2008}.
+During flexible power output, $\mathrm{k}_{\mathrm{eff}}$ degradation will be dictated by the magnitude of part load operation, which will then be reflected in the burnup levels.
+To model this relationship, we define a simple recursive relation in \Cref{eq:recursive_reln}, where the degradation rate $m$ is scaled by the capacity factor $\alpha_n$ to compute the effective multiplication factor $k_{\mathrm{eff,n+1}}$ using $k_{\mathrm{eff,n}}$.
+The capacity factor $\alpha_\mathrm{n}$ (defined in \Cref{eq:ALPHAn}), is the ratio of actual generation to the theoretical maximum over period $T$.
+The updated value $k_{\mathrm{eff,n+1}}$ is then used to calculate the remaining reactivity margin, which directly affects the reactor's operational flexibility in period $\mathrm{n+1}$.